 Each Challenge Event will have a list of 4 to 6 challenges representing each of three categories; agritech, aquatech, and envirotech.
 The challenges are sourced from businesses and industry subject matter experts and are representative of real-world problems that can benefit from a new approach or innovation and can be commercialized to provide a market application or solution.
 Participating student teams select a challenge to work on during the course of the day, making a 7-minute presentation at the event’s end before a panel of industry experts who provide feedback and award a prize(s).

 Serving as a feeder, it is hoped that team presentations will result in the prospect of new technology business startups that would advance through the F³ Tech Pre-Accelerator and F³ Tech Accelerator programs.

 2017 SCHEDULE OF CHALLENGE EVENTS

 Below is a list of academic institutions being solicited to host a F³ Tech Challenge Event.
-Initial efforts are being targeted to the Eastern Shore.
-Dates will be added when they are confirmed.
+Dates will be added as they are confirmed.